jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 #let prec = 3

-The creation of a new resource is a type of query where we know we should find the collections the resource belongs to and save it there.
+The creation of a new resource is a type of query where we know we should find the collections the resource belongs to and store it there.
 The non-@sgv variant of query @fig:insert-data-complete simply replaces the base @uri with the named node we decided for the resource.
 The execution time results are given in @fig:res-insert-data-complete.
 As expected, the @sgv engine is always slower.